QuickSpot/walter-arduino/examples/http/README.md

 ## Purpose

 This example demonstrates how Walter can send and receive requests using **HTTP**.
-Walter will make a HTTPS GET and POST request to a remote webserver.
+Walter will make a HTTP GET and POST request to a remote webserver.

 ## Required Hardware